-Not more than 45 days prior to the commencement of construction the applicant must submit to the Corporation the following:
+Not more than forty-five (45) days prior to the commencement of construction, the developer must submit to the Corporation the following:

 1. Complete plans and specifications in pdf format via disk or zip drive and a 1⁄2 set of hard copy drawings for monitoring and review purposes.
 2. Construction contract, complete with timeline and schedule of values.
 3. Certification by Architect/Engineer/Design Professional of the plans and specifications.